-Global roadshow to Saudi Arabia: How to Ensure Information Security in the Gulf
+Global Roadshow To Saudi Arabia: How To Ensure Information Security In The Gulf

 Date

-(MENAFN- B2Press online PR Service) The “Future of Information Security: Protection as a Service” event, co-hosted by SearchInform and AFAQ Security, will gather industry leaders, IT specialists, and business executives to discuss practical strategies for combating internal and external security threats in today’s digital landscape.
+(MENAFN- B2Press) The“Future of Information Security: Protection as a Service” event, co-hosted by SearchInform and AFAQ Security, will gather industry leaders, IT specialists, and business executives to discuss practical strategies for combating internal and external security threats in today's digital landscape.

 The MENA region's high digital adoption rate and growing cybersecurity needs make data protection an urgent priority for companies.
 According to a recent study by SearchInform, nearly 70% of organizations in the region are opting for Managed Security Services (MSS) to address a lack of internal resources and specialist skills.